Swiss coordinate system: LV95

 Another significant difference lies in the location of the fundamental reference point of the two systems.
-Under the LV95 system, coordinates are no longer calculated by referring to the old observatory of Bern (as was the case under the LV03 system), but instead to the Zimmerwald Observatory, located outside of Bern (approximately 10km to the South).
-This new reference point was allocated the coordinates (2 600 000m E / 1 200 000m N), echoing the coordinates of the previous reference point (600 000m E / 200 000m N).
-Expressed in terms of latitude and longitude, these coordinates correspond to 46°52'39.9"N, 7°27'55.1"E. Exact formulas used for the conversion of LV95 coordinates into latitude and longitude are provided by the Swiss Federal Office of Topography in its formal documentation of the LV95 system.
+Under the LV95 system, coordinates are no longer calculated by referring to the old observatory of Bern (as was the case under the LV03 system), but instead to the Zimmerwald Observatory, located outside of Bern (approximately 10 km to the South).
+Exact formulas used for the conversion of LV95 coordinates into latitude and longitude are provided by the Swiss Federal Office of Topography in its formal documentation of the LV95 system.

 Although the new geographic coordinate system LV95 was introduced in 1995, it was only progressively brought to use by Swiss authorities, with the official deadline for its definitive implementation having been fixed for the year 2016.
 Nowadays the LV95 system has become the main geographic reference frame of various institutions and governmental agencies, such as the Federal Statistical Office, the Swiss Army and the Swiss Border Guard, as well as cantonal police corps, emergency services and cadastre offices.
 Likewise, the official National Maps of Switzerland are now also founded upon this new coordinate system.